dalpozz/AMLFD/README.md

 # Adaptive Machine Learning for Credit Card Fraud Detection

-This project list all publications and resources on the topic of Machine Learning for Credit Card Fraud Detection.
+This project list resources on the topic of Machine Learning for Credit Card Fraud Detection.

 # Publications

+* **A graph-based, semi-supervised, credit card fraud detection system** *B. Lebichot, F. Braun, and O. Caelen and M. Saerens* International Workshop on Complex Networks and their Applications, 721--733, 2016.

 * **GOTCHA!
 Network-based fraud detection for social security fraud** *Van Vlasselaer, V., Eliassi-Rad, T., Akoglu, L., Snoeck, M., Baesens, B.*
-  Management Science, accepted.
+  Management Science, accepted 2017.

 * **When is undersampling effective in unbalanced classification tasks?**
   *A. Dal Pozzolo, O. Caelen, and G. Bontempi*